The College of Engineering

 Degree Requirements

-The degree of Bachelor of Science in the engineering specialities is comprised of academic work and six terms of co-op or engineering experience for the five-year program.
+The degree of Bachelor of Science in the engineering specialties is comprised of academic work and six terms of co-op or engineering experience for the five-year program.
 For the four-year program, only two terms of co-op are required.
 Transfer students must complete a minimum of two terms of co-op or engineering experience in order to earn a cooperative engineering degree accredited by ABET.

 Curricular Organization

-In the second year, professional subjects are introduced, and all the first-level professional courses are completed by the junior year.
-The senior year in all curricula contains at least one elective sequence so that students can study some aspect of engineering more deeply.
-In addition, all curricula provide a design experience in the senior year.
-Recognizing the importance of general education studies in the education of an engineer, all curricula require that courses be taken in this area.
-These requirements are described in more detail in the General Education Requirements.
+Professional subjects are introduced in the second year and completed by the fourth year.
+The fifth year in all curricula contains at least one elective sequence so that students can study some aspect of engineering more deeply.
+In addition, all curricula provide a senior design experience in the fifth year.

 The Common Curriculum